chazlarson/Media-Scripts/Kometa/README.md

 Copy the PIN and paste it at the prompt.

-Some yaml will be printed, ready to copy-paste into your PMM config.yml.
+Some yaml will be printed, ready to copy-paste into your KOMETA config.yml.

 ```
 Let's authenticate against Trakt!